II. Disability Accommodations and Support Services Policy

 When to file

-The petition for appeal should be filed within 30 days of the date of the decision by the Office of Disability and Support Services.
+The petition for appeal should be filed within 30 days of the date of the decision by the Office of Office for Accessibility and Educational Opportunity.
 Time periods may be extended if the individual has good reason, as determined by the faculty director of affirmative action.
 Whenever time deadlines or procedures set forth in the appeals process create problems owing to the nature of the complaint, the urgency of the matter, or the proximity of the upcoming event or program, the Director of Affirmative Action, in consultation with the petitioner, will determine whether an expedited appeals procedure can be fashioned.

 Upon receipt of a petition, the faculty director of affirmative action will review the petition for appropriateness and timeliness.
 The faculty director of affirmative action will provide the petitioner with written notice of receipt of the petition within 5 working days, and advise the petitioner of the college’s appeals policy and procedures for disability accommodations and services.